EveElseIf/PianoTranscription/README.md

 Now there's also a simple GUI application to make it more user friendly.
 # Installation
-Download archieve from release page depending on your os, and simply extract all files.
+Download archieve from release page depending on your OS, and simply extract all files.
 # Usage
 Get help.
 ```